gabrimatx/SelfDrivingDrone/docs/README.md

 $SELF_DRIVING_DRONE
 ```

 - If no parameter is passed through the command line to the `main.py` file, the default executed model will be the SSDlite model.

 - the default executed model can be changed at will in the `main.py` file, simply by changing the value of the `default_model` variable among `Cascade`, `SSDlite` and `faster-RCNN`. (the assignments are case insensitive)

+### **Displayed Windows**
+When running the program, two real time windows are displayed:
+- The live video feed captured by the drone, with bounding boxes drawn around any obstacles present in the scene.
+- A graphical representation, comprising subplots, that illustrates the variation of each perceived input with respect to its setpoint (more on this on the project paper at section 4).
+TODO put hyperlink to the paper
 <br>
 <br>